Skip to content

 The warning is shown based on a conservative estimate, because more often than not, apps use well below their maximum memory limit.

-CPU Shares
+CPU Quota

 Storage